UrbanCompass/bazel/site/users.md

 ## [Trunk](https://github.com/mzhaom/trunk)

-A collection of C++/Java opensource projects with BUILD files so they can be built with Bazel with out of box support for protobuf and grpc (maybe thrift).
+A collection of C++/Java opensource projects with UCBUILD files so they can be built with Bazel with out of box support for protobuf and grpc (maybe thrift).